WestCoastInformatics/termhub-in-5-minutes/curl-examples/README.md

 ### Get concept relationships by code

 Get concept relationships for a terminology and code.
-In this environment, relationships are represented bidirectionally, so this call will get relationships pointing "from" this concept as well as (inversed) relationships pointing "to" this concept.
+In this case it resolves relationships that originate "from" this concept code and contain information about the concepts those relationships point "to" on the other side.

 ```
-curl -H "Authorization: Bearer $token" "$API_URL/terminology/concept/SNOMEDCT_US/80891009/relationships" | jq '.'
+curl -H "Authorization: Bearer $token" "$API_URL/terminology/concept/SNOMEDCT_US/NLM/20210901/80891009/relationships" | jq '.'
 ```

-See sample payload data from this call in [`samples/get-concept-by-code-summary.txt`](samples/get-concept-by-code-more.txt)
+See sample payload data from this call in [`samples/get-concept-relationsihps.txt`](samples/get-concept-relationships.txt)

 [Back to Top](#top)